IWantPizzaa/vSMR/README.md

 ## Credits

-Special thanks to Daniel Lange, Even Rognlien, Juha Holopainen, Lionel Bischof, Wenjun Zhou, Sam White, Theo Bearman, and Jonas Kuster.
+Special thanks to Baptise.C and Steve.A.

-## Project Lineage

-This project was initially forked from https://github.com/AlexisBalzano/vSMR/tree/v1.0.6, which was itself forked from https://github.com/pierr3/vSMR.